 "I believe the smell is causing me to become deranged," Ax said calmly.
 "I may have to run away in panic."

-There is a Winnie The Pooh in the "Lessons from the Hundred-Acre Wood" series titled Use Your Words.
-In this book, Kanga encourages Roo to use his words to express how he feelings instead of keeping his feelings bottled up inside.
+- There is a Winnie-the-Pooh in the "Lessons from the Hundred-Acre Wood" series titled Use Your Words.
+In this book, Kanga encourages Roo to use his words to express how he feels instead of keeping his feelings bottled up inside.
 Sample dialogue: "If you have something to tell me or want to share how you're feeling, please use your words, Roo."
 "I'm mad because I had to come back inside!"
 "All right.
 But you still need to wear your scarf."

-Justified with Keladry of Mindelan as she hide her emotions so thoroughly that even saying she's angry shocks her friends.
+- Justified with Protector of the Small's Keladry of Mindelan, as she hides her emotions so thoroughly that even saying she's angry shocks her friends.

-Top Ground Gear Force, the gardening special for Sports Relief hosted by the presenters of Top Gear; "I'm unspeakably angry at you," James May tells Clarkson, sounding a bit put out.
+- Top Ground Gear Force, the gardening special for Sports Relief hosted by the presenters of Top Gear; "I'm unspeakably angry at you," James May tells Clarkson, sounding a bit put out.
 Being a British show, this may have been combined with a bit of Understatement and Stiff Upper Lip.
-Ridiculously, that is actually how Brits express anger.
-At least on TV.

-Possibly justified as the closing gag in an episode of Will And Grace.
+- Played for Laughs as the closing gag in an episode of Will & Grace.
 Will obtained botox treatments in his face in an attempt to appear younger.
-Of course, botox works as a paralyzing agent (basically), so when Grace arrived to boast of some accomplishment, Will'sexpressionless delivery of "I'm so happy for you" was taken for Sarcasm Mode.
+Of course, botox works as a paralyzing agent (basically), so when Grace arrived to boast of some accomplishment, Will's expressionless delivery of "I'm so happy for you" was taken for Sarcasm Mode.
 Grace promptly stormed out, which caused Will to sit back down with the same look.

 Nurse: Some patients have said they found it difficult to register emotion on their faces after the procedure.
 So you may have to say things like, "I am so angry right now."